 A good business plan contains the following elements:

 This is the short overview of your business and what you are looking for.
-Write this after you have finished writing your business plan so that you know which key points to summarise.
+You write this after you have finished writing your business plan.

 Markets & competitors